Planning for Climate Change: A Workshop for San Francisco Bay Area Planners

 In September 2009, two workshops were held in the Bay Area to educate and train local planners on climate change impacts and adaptation strategies.
 These workshops were based on the National Estuarine Research Reserve System’s Planning for Climate Change workshop, originally developed and piloted in Washington State by the Padilla Bay National Estuarine Research Reserve.

 The San Francisco Bay Reserve is located over 3,710 acres of tidal wetland at China Camp State Park in San Rafael and Rush Ranch in Suisun City.
-Approximately 97 percent of historic tidal marshes have been destroyed and/or altered in the Bay Area from development and other human activities.
+Approximately 97% of historic tidal marshes have been destroyed and/or altered in the Bay Area from development and other human activities.
 Marshes provide habitat for wildlife and protect shorelines from flooding and erosion.
 The Planning for Climate Change workshop was developed for use by the National Estuarine Research Reserve System, but is also available for use by others.
-This model was adapted for use in the Bay Area; two workshops were held in September 2009 in Sunnyvale and Oakland.
+This model was adapted for use in the Bay Area, and two workshops were held in September 2009 in Sunnyvale and Oakland.
 The Bay Area model was designed for city and county planners, planning consultants, and public works staff in order to provide information on climate impacts, regulations, tools, resources, strategies, and local case studies to help planners identify local and regional vulnerabilities and address them through adaptation in projects and programs.

 - Climate Change Science and Impacts in the San Francisco Bay Area.
 This included specific examples of projected regional and local impacts to coastal resources.